Rephidock/Rephidock.GeneralUtilities/README.md

-[^1]: Extension also exists for other numeric types
+[^1]: Extension also exists for other numeric types.

+*\* - Extension methods are static methods and can be used as such.*